 |Ready Steady||Clockwork Oranges||Ember EMB S227|

 "Last year I was given the entire library of file copies from the Ember record label.
 Not only the UK releases but international releases and other material.
 Amongst that material are Greek, American and German releases by The Clockwork Oranges.
 Also in the library were a couple of Italian releases by 'I Pooh' and on one of those labels is also written "The Clockwork Oranges" and as the record in question is Vieni Fuori (the Italian version of Spencer Davis's Keep On Running), it's unlikely this was a note that the Clockwork Oranges should record an 'English version'.
-Maybe someone at Ember was noting that 'I Pooh' were, in fact, The Clockwork Oranges?
+Maybe someone at Ember was suggesting that 'I Pooh' was, in fact, The Clockwork Oranges?

 These Italian I Pooh releases are also in picture sleeves which I believe show that the German release carries a photo of the Italian group whereas the Greek picture sleeve is most definitely a different group."